How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Place the container on a heated mat or in a warm corner of your house, and cover it with a clear plastic dome.
 This will help speed up the seed-starting germination process.

-Keep the strawflower seeds in a light and bright space such as a greenhouse or sunroom.
+Keep the strawflower seeds in a light, bright space, such as a greenhouse or sunroom.
 If you don’t have that option, keep the seedlings under a grow light that is on for 16 hours a day.

 Continue to check the soil moistness every 2-3 days.
 Bottom water again as needed.

-Check the strawflower seedlings daily to make sure that the soil doesn’t dry out.
+Check the strawflower seedlings daily to ensure the soil doesn’t dry out.

 The very first leaves that appear on the plant are called cotyledons.
 Be sure to bottom water your seedlings until you see the first real leaves that appear after the cotyledons.